 The loudness range parameter allows the visualization loudness range to be set manually.
-In order for this range to be enabled and used, the auto range parameter must be disabled.
+In order for this range to be enabled and used, the visual range presets parameter must be set to "Custom Range"

 Note that there are separate loudness ranges for windowed loudness types and peak loudness types.